DanWehr/recompyle/README.md

 ## Using the `rewrite_wrap_calls` decorator

-This decorator is used to pass all callables and their parameters through a given wrapper function.
-You can think of the wrapper as being similar to a decorator, where you need to pass arguments to the wrapped function, and return its return value, so that the decorator does not interfere with the original use of the wrapped function.

 Unlike a typical decorator, `rewrite_wrap_calls` does not actually wrap the decorated function.
-Instead it wraps each call in the source code of that function.
+Instead it modifies the source of decorated function so that each call in its source (and that call's arguments) is passed through the given wrapper function (`basic_wrapper` in the example below).

+The wrapper function must execute the call with those arguments, and return its return value, to ensure the behavior of the original decorated function is maintained.

 ```python
 from collections.abc import Callable